lakefairy/dequivsiatools/readme_en.txt

 	Gather the scattered keys and head to the goal.
 	If you fall into a hole for three times, the game is over.

-	The erosion degree of a room indicates the number of holes in all eight adjecent rooms.
+	The erosion degree of a room indicates the number of hole rooms adjacted to the room.

 	Hold A and use the cursor keys to guess the hole locations.
-	By releasing A, the block selected with the cursor will be checked.
+	By releasing A, the selected room will be checked.

 	If you feel the game boots slowly
-	└Please move the files called "100" from the "data" folder to the savedata folder.
+	└Please move the "100" file from the "data" folder to the savedata folder.
 	 You'll avoid loading the music and be able to boot.

 *Staff

-	Nishikigatsuo ニシキガツオ
+	Nishikigatsuo (ニシキガツオ)
 	http://kohada.ushimairi.com/index.html

-	Design, Ending	Hon Kohada Salmon 本こはだサーモン
+	Design, Ending		Hon Kohada Salmon (本こはだサーモン)
 	Programming		rakugan65535
-	Graphics		KoumoriEQ こうもりEQ
+	Graphics		KoumoriEQ (こうもりEQ)
 	Sound			Speder2